cloudnative-pg/cloudnative-pg/docs/src/faq.md

 and are able to interact with Kubernetes administrators.

-Our advice is for everyone that wants to fully exploit Cloud Native PostgreSQL to acquire the "Certified Kubernetes Administrator (CKA)" status from the CNCF certification program.
+Our advice is for everyone that wants to fully exploit Cloud Native PostgreSQL to acquire the Certified Kubernetes Administrator (CKA) status from the CNCF certification program.

-**Why isn't CloudNativePG using StatefulSets?**
+### Why isn't CloudNativePG using StatefulSets?

-CloudNativePG does not rely on `StatefulSet` resources, and instead manages the underlying PVCs directly by leveraging the selected storage class for dynamic provisioning.
-Please refer to the ["Custom Pod Controller"](controller.md) section for details and reasons behind this decision.
+CloudNativePG doesn't rely on `StatefulSet` resources.
+It instead manages the underlying PVCs directly by leveraging the selected storage class for dynamic provisioning.
+See
+[Custom pod controller"](controller.md) for details and reasons behind this decision.

 ## High availability

-**What happens to the PostgreSQL clusters when the operator pod dies or it is not available for a certain amount of time?**
+### What happens to the PostgreSQL clusters when the operator pod dies or it isn't available for a certain amount of time?

-The CloudNativePG operator, among other things, is responsible for self-healing capabilities.
+Among other things, the CloudNativePG operator is responsible for self-healing capabilities.
 As such, they might not be available during an outage of the operator.

-However, assuming that the outage does not affect the nodes where PostgreSQL clusters are running, the database will continue to serve normal operations, through the relevant Kubernetes services.
-Moreover, the [instance manager](instance_manager.md), which runs inside each PostgreSQL pod will still work, making sure that the database server is up, including accessory services like logging, export of metrics, continuous archiving of WAL files, etc.
+However, assuming that the outage doesn't affect the nodes where PostgreSQL clusters are running, the database will continue to serve normal operations through the relevant Kubernetes services.
+Moreover, the [instance manager](instance_manager.md), which runs inside each PostgreSQL pod, will still work.
+It makes sure that the database server is up, including accessory services like logging, export of metrics, continuous archiving of WAL files, and so on.

-To summarize:

-an outage of the operator does not necessarily imply a PostgreSQL database outage; it's like running a database without a DBA or system administrator.
+To summarize, an outage of the operator doesn't necessarily imply a PostgreSQL database outage.
+It's like running a database without a DBA or system administrator.

-**What are the reasons behind CloudNativePG not relying on a failover management tool like Patroni, repmgr, or Stolon?**
+### What are the reasons behind CloudNativePG not relying on a failover management tool like Patroni, repmgr, or Stolon?

-Although part of the team that develops CloudNativePG has been heavily involved in repmgr in the past, we decided to take a different approach and directly extend the Kubernetes controller and rely on the Kubernetes API server to hold the status of a Postgres cluster, and use it as the only source of truth to:
+Although part of the team that develops CloudNativePG was heavily involved in repmgr in the past, we decided to take a different approach.
+We chose to directly extend the Kubernetes controller and rely on the Kubernetes API server to hold the status of a Postgres cluster and use it as the only source of truth to:

-- control High Availability of a Postgres cluster primarily via automated failover and switchover, coordinating itself with the [instance manager](instance_manager.md)
+- Control high availability of a Postgres cluster primarily by way of automated failover and switchover, coordinating itself with the [instance manager](instance_manager.md).
-- control the Kubernetes services, that is the entry points for your applications
+- Control the Kubernetes services, that is, the entry points for your applications.

-**Should I manually resync a former primary with the new one following a failover?**
+### Should I manually resync a former primary with the new one following a failover?

-No. The operator does that automatically for you, and relies on `pg_rewind` to synchronize the former primary with the new one.
+No. The operator does that for you and relies on `pg_rewind` to synchronize the former primary with the new one.